 Human habits and social behaviour inform an improvised process which combines collage, painting, and installation, sometimes of a public nature and not limited to the environment of a gallery.

-Carnivals, makeshift shrines, allotment gardens, protest signage and handwritten notes are some of the found forms of expression which intrigue and stimulate my arts practice.
+Allotment gardens, makeshift shrines, carnivals, protest signage and handwritten notes are some of the found forms of human expression which intrigue and stimulate my arts practice.
 I’m interested in the cultural artefacts and experiences that are created for celebration, mourning, demonstration, worship or survival which allow us, for a brief moment, to journey psychologically within the joy, sadness, meditation and belief, and freedom or dependence of our fellow beings.

-In addition to this research I recently spent 18 months working from an allotment shed to observe a micro society and became fascinated by the impulse to plant in rows and grids.
-I questioned whether this instinct crossed over into social design.
-Integration draws comparisons between the patterns of planting arrangements created by allotment gardeners to encourage growth and the social segregation patterns which we are currently witnessing at a time of hardening attitudes to both disadvantaged people and immigrants.
+Beyond studio practice my research into human habits includes the observation of micro communities such as allotment gardens.
+I spent 18 months working from an allotment shed and over time made comparisons between the patterns of planting arrangements created by allotment gardeners to encourage growth and the social segregation patterns which we are currently witnessing at a time of hardening attitudes to both disadvantaged people and immigrants.